 Some who decide to make their way up the trail grow discouraged upon the sight of an apparent dried out creek bed just a quarter mile from the trailhead.
 But those who forge on are treated by a fresh, tranquil stream gliding down a gradual slope that resembles a series of ramps, slides and staircases.

-Horton Spring is the crown jewel of this exhilarating hike, nearly 4 miles from the main trail head.
+Nearly 4 miles from the main trailhead, Horton Spring is the crown jewel of this exhilarating hike.
 It’s here that crystal clear water emerges from a fissure hidden in a rip-rapped wall of rock, and spills over mossy boulders and logs as it meanders down a miniature canyon.

 Why weigh yourself down with bottled water when you can purify your own drinking water?

 On the hike to the spring, a forest of evergreen and deciduous trees provide protection from wind and sun, and glorious displays of color – especially in October and November.
 Numerous spur trails practically pull you from the main trail to the water’s edge.